-If you have expertise in any topic or skill, one of the most exciting opportunities open to you these days is the opportunity to launch and grow an online course business.
+If you have expertise in any topic or skill, one of the most exciting opportunities open to you these days is the opportunity to become and online course entrepreneur and launch and grow an online course business.

-The global market for e-learning is projected to grow to more than US $240 billion by 2023, and solo entrepreneurs and small training businesses are claiming a significant chunk of that market.
+The global market for e-learning is projected to reach 390.6 billion by 2026, and solo entrepreneurs and small training businesses are claiming a significant chunk of that market.
 If you have ever been tempted to try your luck as a course entrepreneur, now is definitely the time.

 In this post, I take a look at the process for creating a successful course business and provide tips to help you position yourself for success.